romm/formz/Documentation/06-IntegratorManual/ViewHelpers/Index.rst

   Launches the rendering of a slot defined in the template of a field.

+- :ref:`formz:slot.has <integratorManual-viewHelpers-slot-has>`

+  Adds a condition that is verified if a slot has been defined.

 - :ref:`formz:formatMessage <integratorManual-viewHelpers-formatMessage>`

   Will format a message returned by the validation of a field.